 Many application systems both receive and send data to and from other application systems, which can be internal, external or both.
-This data may be in the form of removable tapes or disks that are visible, or may be in the form of files/databases that reside on non-removable disks and are created by one application system, then later input or electronically transmitted to another application system.
-The input, output and transmission of all data should be subject to controls, which may range in form from a simple notation indicating the application name/date/time to a more complex procedure (manual or automated) that balances or validates record counts and control totals.
-Controls may also be part of the application program and be unseen until an error occurs.
+This data may be in the form of removable tapes or disks that are visible, or may be in the form of files/databases that reside on non-removable disks and are created by one application system, then later input or electronically transmitted to another application system or cloud storage The input, output and transmission of all data should be subject to controls, which may range in form from a simple notation indicating the application name/date/time to a more complex procedure (manual or automated) that balances or validates record counts and control totals.
+Controls may also be part of the application program and be unseen until an error or notification prompt occurs.

-The receiver should verify that these controls are in place and fully documented.
+The receiver should verify that these internal and external controls are in place and fully documented.
 After the urgent control matters have been addressed, areas where these controls might be improved will be noted through the operation of the receivership.